Maclenn77/pdf-explainer/README.md

 For using the demo, you only need an OpenAI API Key.

-If you prefer to clone the project and run on your local environment, you will require:
+If you prefer to clone the project and run on local environment, you will require:

 - Python ( developed with v3.11)
 - OpenAI API Key